maxieds/ChameleonCryptoModFirmware/README.md

 source from C to C++ has been made in the code contained in this repository.
 This change was necessary to support the C++-based
 [Arduino Crypto Library](http://rweather.github.io/arduinolibs/crypto.html)
-which was requested by Simon Yorkston as a part of the original project spec to ease the coding requirements of handling the new cryptographic routines within our source code.
+as a part of the original project spec to ease the coding requirements of handling the new cryptographic routines within our source code.

 ## List of primary modifications to the firmware